 Every Puritan Widow's Nightmare

 Several of these women had been recently orphaned by an Indian attack and had come to live with remaining relatives or friends.
-(Godbeer, 23) Some of these women were reduced to being servants and what property they did have was damaged or destroyed in the raid.
+(Godbeer, 23) Some of these women were reduced to being servants and what property they did have was damaged or destroyed .
 These women would, as a result, have little to offer as a potential dowry.
-Upset over this, a few of the girls had even tried divination to see who their future husband would be.
-(Godbeer, 23) This resentment, combined with an overall lack of power, a religiously devout upbringing, and general mood of anxiety may have led to the girls acting out and blaming it on the devil and witchcraft to sooth their own souls
+Upset over this, a few of the girls had tried divination to see who their future husband would be.
+(Godbeer, 23) This resentment, combined with a lack of power, a religiously devout upbringing, and general mood of anxiety may have led to the girls acting out and blaming it on the devil and witchcraft to sooth their own souls

 I Have Nothing To Add Here...